bitkey/bitkey/README.rst

 on an air-gapped system physically disconnected from the Internet.

 We used the TurnKey GNU/Linux build system to create a self-contained read-only CD/USB stick to satisfy all our Bitcoin needs.
-Your's too we hope, and if not we're open to suggestions for improvement.
+Yours too we hope, and if not we're open to suggestions for improvement.

 Apps: batteries included!